Cartoon Network (Asia)

 Cartoon Network is a pan-Asian television channel that primarily broadcasts animated series.
 Operated by Warner Bros.
-Discovery under its International division, the channel is broadcast from its headquarters in Singapore and Jakarta, Indonesia to audiences in its country of location, as well as to Hong Kong and several areas in the Asian continent.
+Discovery under its International division, the channel is broadcast from its headquarters in Singapore and Jakarta, Indonesia to audiences in its country of location, as well as in Hong Kong and several areas in the Asian continent.
 It was launched on 6 October 1994.

 History

 1990s

 In January 1994, it was announced that TNT and Cartoon Network would launch by the end of the year.
-They were supposedly launched as a 24-hour services on the Apstar 2 satellite service.
-Ahead of the channel's launch, Thai and Mandarin audio tracks were already being planned.
+They were originally planned to be launched as 24-hour services on the Apstar 2 satellite service.
+They had also planned Thai and Mandarin audio tracks for the channel.

 On 6 October 1994, Turner Broadcasting System Asia Pacific launched Cartoon Network Asia on both Apstar 1 and Palapa-B2P.
 The channel was launched at 12:00 pm (SG/HK time).
-It was broadcast for 14 hours between 6:00 a.m. to 8:00 p.m., while Turner Classic Movies (formerly TNT) took the remainder of the daily schedule and broadcast 10 hours of movie programming from Turner's libraries.
+It was broadcast for fourteen hours between 6:00 a.m. to 8:00 p.m., while TNT (later Turner Classic Movies) aired on the remainder of the daily schedule and broadcast ten hours of movie programming from Turner's libraries.

-During that time, Cartoon Network Asia was originally a 24-hour cable and satellite TV channel devoted to cartoons and classic films called TNT & Cartoon Network Asia and the service only had 4 different audio tracks including English, Mandarin, Persian and Japanese.
-Originally devoted to classic cartoons from studios such as Warner Bros., MGM and Hanna-Barbera, Cartoon Network Asia has since expanded to include more contemporary programming as well as its original productions, starting with its first original series to air in Asia in 1997, Dexter’s Laboratory.
-By New Year's Eve 1995, both TNT & Cartoon Network Asia were broadcast in 20 countries and territories across pan-Asia via satellite.
+During that time, Cartoon Network Asia was originally a 24-hour cable and satellite television channel devoted to cartoons and classic films called TNT and Cartoon Network Asia and the service only had four different audio tracks including English, Mandarin, Persian and Japanese.
+Originally devoted to classic cartoons from studios such as Warner Bros., MGM and Hanna-Barbera, Cartoon Network Asia expanded to include more contemporary programming as well as its original productions, starting with its first original series to air in Asia in 1997, Dexter's Laboratory.
+By the end of 1995, both TNT and Cartoon Network Asia were broadcast in 20 countries and territories across pan-Asia via satellite.

-Sometime during the 1990s, Cartoon Network Asia launched a separate 24-hour feed of its service on the PAS-2 satellite along with TNT Asia.
+By 1998, Cartoon Network Asia had launched a separate 24-hour feed of its service on the PAS-2 satellite along with TNT Asia.

-On 4 January 1999, Cartoon Network Asia began to offer Hindi-dubbed versions of its shows in addition to English, Mandarin, Cantonese, Thai, Korean, Japanese, Filipino and Malay, with dubs of shows such as Scooby-Doo, Where Are You!, The Flintstones, The Jetsons, SWAT Kats: The Radical Squadron, The Mask: Animated Series, The Addams Family, The Real Adventures of Jonny Quest, Captain Planet and other select programs.
+On 4 January 1999, Cartoon Network Asia began to offer Hindi-dubbed versions of its shows in addition to English, Mandarin, Cantonese, Thai, Korean, Japanese, Filipino and Malay, with dubs of shows such as Scooby-Doo, Where Are You!, The Flintstones, The Jetsons, SWAT Kats: The Radical Squadron, The Mask: Animated Series, The Addams Family, The Real Adventures of Jonny Quest, Captain Planet and the Planeteers, and other select programs.

 On 22 August 1999, Cartoon Network Asia was rebranded, introducing new bumpers, new original productions and a new graphical package.